tahira-h/bikesharing/README.md

 Results and Two Additional Visualizations

-The results of this analysis provides visualization data that the bike-sharing program have a higher rate of males than females and unknown genders.
+The results of this analysis provides visualization data that the bike-sharing program have a higher rate of males than its female and unknown counterparts.
 Also, male and female subcribers have a higher rate of bike trips each hour for each day of the week, in comparison to its unknown subscribers.
 In addition, unknown customers have a higher rate of bike trips each hour for each day of the week, in comparison to its male and female customer counterparts with a lower rate of bike trips.

 Two additional visualizations suggested for future analysis is "Trips by Users (Weekday per Hour)" and "Trips by Users (Hours per Month)".